Deer Antler Velvet

-Velvet antler products available to people in Western societies are generally sourced from deer that are managed on farms according to strictly controlled quality assurance guidelines that ensure all requirements for animal welfare and husbandry are maintained at acceptable standards.
+Deer antler velvet products available to people in Western societies are generally sourced from deer that are cared for on farms according to strictly controlled quality assurance guidelines that ensure all requirements for animal welfare and husbandry are maintained at acceptable standards.

 The NVAS Ensures Consumers and the Community That:

 The Deer Industry QA program's product trace ability requirements are supported

 QA, residue and animal welfare expectations of international and domestic communities and clients are maintained

 As velvet is a health substance it is handled and stored in a hygienic manner.